-Fabric Based wallpaper, consists of a thick woven fabric base that is used instead of paper.
+Fabric Backed Vinyl wallpaper, consists of a thick woven fabric base that is used instead of paper.
 The fabric base is best suited for areas with high foot traffic.
-Fabric base vinyl wallpaper is categorized by heavy, medium, and light duty options that you can select depending on how much wall protection the area needs.
+Fabric backed vinyl wallpaper is categorized by heavy, medium, and light duty options that you can select depending on how much wall protection the area needs.

 Paper Back/Solid Sheet wallpaper is a moisture resistant option that is most commonly used in kitchen and bathroom areas.
 It is easily cleaned from grease and stains.
 Paper back vinyl wallpaper is sold as a single solid sheet of vinyl, so it can be a bit difficult to install without assistance.

 Vinyl Coated wallpaper has a paper base that is treated with a chemical form of vinyl, such as acrylic vinyl.
 The coating adds an extra layer of protection from humidity and moisture.

 Solid Vinyl wallpaper is made completely of vinyl.
 It is scratch and tear resistant and, able to be scrubbed with a lot of water.
 This option is best suited for a child’s room, kitchens, and bathrooms.

 Today, it is possible to create a digitally printed vinyl mural that is customized with a design or photo of your choice.
 This option is typically an extremely thin paper base that requires an extra liner to ensure that it is installed smoothly.

 Is vinyl wallpaper toxic?